198808xc/OrganSegC2F/README.md

 # OrganSegC2F: a coarse-to-fine organ segmentation framework
 version 1.11 - Dec 3 2017 - by Yuyin Zhou and Lingxi Xie

-**Yuyin Zhou is the main contributor to this repository.**
+##### **Yuyin Zhou is the main contributor to this repository.**

-    She created the framework and main functions of this algorithm, Lingxi Xie later wrapped up these codes for release.
+Yuyin Zhou proposed the algorithm, created the framework and implemented main functions.
+Lingxi Xie later wrapped up these codes for release.

-If you use our codes, please cite our paper accordingly:
+###### If you use our codes, please cite our paper accordingly:

   **Yuyin Zhou**, Lingxi Xie, Wei Shen, Yan Wang, Elliot K. Fishman, Alan L. Yuille,
     "A Fixed-Point Model for Pancreas Segmentation in Abdominal CT Scans", in International Conference on MICCAI, Quebec City, Quebec, Canada, 2017.